2019 Stingrays Team Handbook

 |36-37||9-10||25 Backstroke||82-83||11-12||100 Free Relay|

 |6 & U||25 Butterfly|

 The Stingray Swim Team is known for its focus on personal best and team commitment.
 Swimming is different than most sports whereas more volunteers are needed to run meets.
 The Northwest Swim Circuit and the Forest North Stingrays are both parent run organizations.
 It would not be possible to run a meet without our wonderful volunteers.
 We count on the parents of our swimmers to help out at each meet (seven shifts per season).
 Volunteering is not only necessary, but also a fun way to get to meet new folks and pass the time away doing something productive.
 Home swim meets require about 100 volunteers, not counting the 32 Team Parent positions.
 Away meets require about 90 volunteers, not counting Team Parents.

 We NEED everyone’s help and support!
-Therefore, in joining the Forest North Stingrays, you are agreeing that one parent/adult family member will volunteer at least 1/2 of each meet—which will be a total of 7 shifts for the 2014 season.
+Therefore, in joining the Forest North Stingrays, you are agreeing that one parent/adult family member will volunteer at least 1/2 of each meet.
 We have tried to make volunteering as painless as possible.
 Every volunteer opportunity is listed online through our links on our website (under ―”Volunteering”).
 As mentioned above, each family is responsible for seven (7) shifts throughout this season (1 shift = half a meet).
 Working a whole meet counts as 2 shifts.
 Please review the following descriptions to see what may interest you and please feel free to try different positions throughout the season.
 They are all FUN!!